ParrotSec/documentation/docs/faq.md

 deb http://deb.parrotsec.org/parrot stable main contrib non-free
 #deb-src http://deb.parrotsec.org/parrot stable main contrib non-free

-## What is the mysql / mariadb / postgresql default password
+## What is the mysql / mariadb / postgresql default password?

 Read this post <html><a href="https://blog.parrotsec.org/reconfigure-mysql-mariadb-or-postgresql-passwords/" target="_blank" class="btn btn-primary">reconfigure the database password</a></html>.

-## The installer wants a CD/DVD but i am using a USB drive
+## The installer wants a CD/DVD but i am using a USB drive.

 If this happens, then you did something terribly wrong during the creation of the USB bootable device.
 This usually happens when you use a software that doesn't respect the isohybrid standards.